maliMirkec/personal-website/site/articles/how-to-automate-development-with-atom.md

   - atom
 date: 2016-11-30 20:33:06
 thumbnail: How_to_automate_development_with_Atom_kaktwk
-description: We should automate our development process whenever possible.
+old_description: We should automate our development process whenever possible.
 But there are so many tools available and new ones are published every week.
 Even though these tools help us, it could be very time consuming to learn and to handle all of these tools.
+description: Automating dev processes is key, but the multitude of tools available can be overwhelming and time-consuming to learn.
+Here's how to do it in Atom IDE.
 type: articles-item
 sections2:
   - type: banner-beta